VIDEO TUTORIAL:

 After having defined the length of the strap, you must cut it and work at the same time on the end of the belt using:

-- of a belt end punch
+- of a belt end cutter

 - a plexiglass template and a cutting tool (be careful not to cut in one go but in quarters otherwise you risk not having a nice cut - see video).